randomnetcat/assessor-thesis/README.md

 In addition to looking at voting strength margins over all proposals, we can also look at margins over only adopted proposals.
 This provides a sense of how much agreement an author is able to muster on proposals, i.e. whether they pass convincingly or squeak by.
 This is a more refined measure than looking at margins over all proposals, because it doesn't provide a sense of how often proposals pass, just how strongly they pass when they do.
+A higher value for this metric indicates social influence in building consensus for proposals.

 ![Author adopted strength margin box plot](statistics/graphs/author_avg_adopted_strength_margin_box_plot.svg)